 In 2012, the isolated clinic model for university speech and hearing clinics is outdated.
 The evolution of this model reflects the university's need to generate revenue so that clinics can become self-supporting.
 Some university clinics may no longer incorporate clinic expenses into tuition charges.
 Clinic directors and program chairs have had to explore new ways to generate revenue.
 If clinics receive no support through university or training grants, where do program and clinic directors turn?
 Many are billing patients or their health insurance plans for services provided in the clinic, which contributes yet another level of complexity to student training (Kander, 2010).

 As clinics move into the world of billing and reimbursement, many questions will need answers.
-The American Speech-Language-Hearing Association (ASHA) provides a comprehensive list of questions and answers on its website at Medicare and University Clinics Questions and Answers.
-Here are some additional questions for the reader's consideration:
+Here are some questions for the reader's consideration: